White-rumped shama: Taxonomy

+The Larwo shama (Copsychus omissus, including javanus), the Kangean shama (Copsychus nigricauda) and the Sri Lanka shama (Copsychus leggei) were formerly considered as subspecies.
+They are now treated as separate species based on the results of a molecular phylogenetic study that was published in 2022.

 Description

 They typically weigh between 28 and 34 g and are around 23–28 cm in length.
 Males are glossy black with a chestnut belly and white feathers on the rump and outer tail.
 Females are more greyish-brown, and are typically shorter than males.
 Both sexes have a black bill and pink feet.
 Juveniles have a greyish-brown colouration, similar to that of the females, with a blotchy or spotted chest.

 Behaviour

 Breeding

 The white-rumped shama is shy and somewhat crepuscular but very territorial.
 The territories include a male and female during the breeding season with the males defending the territory averaging 0.09 ha in size, but each sex may have different territories when they are not breeding.

 In South Asia, they breed from January to September but mainly in April to June laying a clutch of four or five eggs in a nest placed in the hollow of a tree.
 During courtship, males pursue the female, alight above the female, give a shrill call, and then flick and fan out their tail feathers.
 This is followed by a rising and falling flight pattern by both sexes.
 If the male is unsuccessful, the female will threaten the male, gesturing with the mouth open.

 The nest is built by the female alone while the male stands guard.
 The nests are mainly made of roots, leaves, ferns, and stems, and incubation lasts between 12 and 15 days and the nestling period averaged 12.4 days.
 Both adults feed the young although only the female incubates and broods.
 The eggs are white to light aqua, with variable shades of brown blotching, with dimensions of about 18 and 23 mm.